Dante-t0/power-outages-analysis/README.md

 This visualizes the data above, further confirming the assumed correlation.
 Most notably is the height of the ECAR region compared to the other regions, and that will be explored further.

+## Assessment of Missingness

+### NMAR Analysis

+I believe there are a couple columns in this dataframe that has missingness that can be attributed to **NMAR** (Not Missing at Random).
+One of these columns is 'CUSTOMERS.AFFECTED'.
+This has the possiblity of being NMAR, as the values that are missing could be missing due to their inherently large numbers.
+This could be due to these numbers being too high to be recorded easily, and therefore instead be represented by a *null* value.
+There is information that would be helpful to better figure out the reason for its missingness.
+Examples of such information include: City Population Density or Number of Customer Complaints.
+If these columns were included in the dataset, then the missingess could be attributed to MAR instead, as they should illustrate statistically higher than normal values for missing values.

+### Missingness Dependency

+Now I am going to analyze the missingess that can be seen in the 'CAUSE.CATEGORY.DETAIL' column.
+This column contains missing values that appear to have some correlation to certain columns, and no correlation to others.
+For example:

+<iframe src="assets/Detail_bar.html" width=800 height=600 frameBorder=0></iframe>

+*Distribution of Cause Category based on the missigness of Cause Category Detail*

+Here we can see that the distributions of the Cause Category appear to be different, depending on whether the value in 'Cause Category Detail' was missing or not.
+To investigate this missingness further, I performed a permuation test, assessing the *TVD* (Total Variation Distance) between the observed categories, and 10,000 randomized examples.
+The results were the following:

+<iframe src="assets/TVD_cause.html" width=800 height=600 frameBorder=0></iframe>

+*Distribution of TVDs based on randomized Cause Categories.
+NOTE: Black bar represents the observed TVD*

+This resulted in a p-value of 0, which leads us to reject the null hypothesis that: *"the distribution of Cause Category is the same when Cause Category Detail is missing and when column Cause Category Detail is not missing."*, and conclude that the randomness is MAR (Missing at Random) in comparison to this specific column.

+<iframe src="assets/land_comp.html" width=800 height=600 frameBorder=0></iframe>

+*Distribution of land percentage of the states where power outages occured based on the missingness of Cause Category Detail*

+Looking at these distributions, they do not seem overly different.
+Additionally, most of the percentages are fairly high, with the exception of one group which upon further analysis is Michigan.
+To analyze the similarities and differences of these distributions, I performed a permutation test, assessing the absolute difference in means of 10,000 randomized examples, and comparing it to the this observed statistic.
+The results were the following:

+<iframe src="assets/diff_land.html" width=800 height=600 frameBorder=0></iframe>

+*Distribution of Absolute Difference of Means based on randomized Land Percentages.
+NOTE: Black bar represents the observed test statistic

+This resulted in a p-valye of .1584, which leads us to fail to reject the null hypothesis that: *"the distribution of Land Percentages is the same when Cause Category Detail is missing and when column Cause Category Detail is not missing."*, and conclude that the randomness is MCAR (Missing Completely at Random) in comparison to this specific column.

+Despite the findings of the last test, the overall missingness of the 'Cause Category Detail' column is **MAR**, as it depends on at least one column (Cause Category).